 Known as “Vanderbilt’s First Choice,” “God’s Thumbprint,” and the “Garden Spot of the World,” beautiful Burke’s Garden is Virginia’s highest valley and Virginia’s largest rural historic district.
 This bowl-shaped valley carved out of the top of a mountain offers the most breathtaking scenery this side of New Zealand, with verdant farmland, abundant wildlife, rare bird watching, peaceful biking, and adventurous hiking on the Appalachian Trail.

-Visit the Burke’s Garden General Store (restrooms and wireless service available) and enjoy lunch on the porch, 276-472-2222.
+Visit the Mattie’s Place General Store on Gose Mill Road (restrooms available) and enjoy lunch on the porch, 276-472-2222.
 Pick up a Burke’s Garden Homemakers’ Cookbook while you’re there.
-Park your car at the mill dam and bike around the “loop,” twelve miles of flat land and rolling hills.
+Park your car at the mill dam and bike around the “loop,” twelve miles of flat land and rolling hills (you can rent bicycles at Mattie’s if you don’t want to bring your own).
 Wander through the cemetery with gravestones from the 1700’s at the Central Lutheran Church.
 Drive up the forest service road to the Appalachian Trail with several scenic overlooks into the Garden.
 Hike to the Chestnut Ridge Shelter.
 Take the time to slow down and really see the mountains.

 The Burke’s Garden Fall Festival is held on the last Saturday in September, with many farms and the Burke’s Garden Community Center open with fresh-cooked food, handcrafts, and demonstrations of apple butter-making, quilting, cider pressing, sheep shearing, hay rides and more.